Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation: : A New Benchmark Dataset

 \subsection{Data Annotation}

 After we collect a set of source sentences, the next step is to annotate them.
 However, annotating medical sentences is different from creating a parallel bilingual translation corpus.
-The medical language translation task aims to ``translate'' professional and clinical jargon to layperson-understandable language, which is still from the same language but using different expressions.
+The medical language translation task aims to ``translate'' professional and clinical jargon to layperson-understandable language, which is still from the same language but uses different expressions.
 Besides, annotating bilingual translation data focuses on readability and accuracy.
 Except for those two perspectives, annotating medical sentences also considers understandability, which is from the perspective of patients or customers.
-Based on the above guidance, we hire workers to translate the source sentences.
+Based on the above guidance, we invited six researchers to annotate the data.
+All of them are familiar with medical data.
+For each sentence, there are two extra senior researchers holding the Doctor of Medicine (M.D.) degree to check the annotation quality.
+For the translated sentences with low quality, senior researchers need to re-translate them.